-21. The Committee is concerned that no concrete steps have been taken by Hong Kong, China to implement its previous recommendation of establishing a fully independent police oversight mechanism.
-The Committee remains concerned about the lack of independence, capacity and powers of the Complaint Against Police Office and of the Independent Police Complaints Council, which has also been confirmed in a progress report by a panel of international experts and a judgement of the High Court of 19 November 2020 (arts.
-6, 7, 9, 10 and 14).

-22. The Committee urges Hong Kong, China to take concrete steps, without delay, to establish a fully independent mechanism with adequate powers and mandate to conduct a proper investigation into complaints into misconduct or abuse of power by the police and to formulate binding decisions in respect of investigations conducted and findings thereon.
+- 21. The Committee is concerned that Hong Kong, China, has taken no concrete steps to implement the Committee's previous recommendation that it establish a fully independent police oversight mechanism.
+The Committee remains concerned about the lack of independence, capacity and powers of the Complaints Against Police Office and of the Independent Police Complaints Council, as confirmed by a panel of international experts in a progress report and by the High Court in a judgment of 19 November 2020 (arts.
+6, 7, 9, 10 and 14). - 22.
+The Committee urges Hong Kong, China, to take concrete steps, without delay, to establish a fully independent mechanism with adequate powers and a mandate to conduct a proper investigation into complaints of misconduct or abuse of power by the police and to formulate binding decisions in respect of investigations conducted and findings thereon.